Forricide/still-feel-alive/Chapter 9.md

 The first thing that hits her is the *smell*.
 It's blood and chemicals, a disgusting mix like some kind of dilapidated hospital.

 She scans her surroundings.
-Gregor is to her right; he hasn't noticed her yet, some part of her mind connects him with the smell of chemicals.
+Gregor is to her right; he hasn't noticed her yet.
+Some part of her mind connects him with the thick smell of chemical.
 He's spewing something vile-looking at- at an *army*, a hundred or two hundred men surging towards him, brandishing all sorts of weapons.
 As it gushes over them, dozens fall to the ground, writhing and screaming.

-The laptop, completely forgotten, drops from her grip as she stares.
+The laptop drops from her grip, completely forgotten, as she stares.

 Gregor turns at the sound of it hitting the ground.
 The expression on his face isn't one she's seen before; an electric blue vortex swirls underneath his transparent skin.